 Any candidate offered a position will be required to pass pre-employment screenings as mandated by Human Resources.
 These screenings may include a national background check.

-Those who are interested in applying for this position will need to submit a letter of interest, CV and unofficial transcripts through our applicant portal.
+Interested candidates will need to submit a letter of interest, CV and unofficial transcript through our applicant portal

 For any other questions regarding this position or for more information, please contact firstname.lastname@example.org